isegkos/pwd-canvas-sketch/README.md

 or
 - click on the [8888] link if it becomes visible

+You cannot use the --out option which opens the sketch in the browser automatically, you have to open the sketch on your own, on the [8888] port.

 ![Screen shot: PWD & Editor](Screenshot1.png)
 ![Screen shot: Sketch & Editor](Screenshot2.png)